maurosoria/dirsearch/README.md

 python3 dirsearch.py -u <URL> -e <EXTENSIONS>
 ```

-To can use SOCKS proxy and work with `../` in the wordlist, you need to install pips with requirements.txt
+To can use SOCKS proxy or work with `../` in the wordlist, you need to install pips with requirements.txt

 ```
 pip3 install -r requirements.txt